RangerSix/lunar-eclipse-hugo-theme/README.md

 1. Create a new hugo site.
 Still in powershell cd to a folder where you want your site to be.
 I would suggest NOT putting it in a onedrive folder.
 You could create a new folder in your dir, something like myhugosite. cd to you new dir, it should be empty.
-Now create your new site with the command, hugo new site yoursitename, then hit enter and you should now a new folder with your site name. cd to that folder. there should be a few folders there but we will only be using the theme folder and the hugo.toml file.
+Now create your new site with the command, hugo new site yoursitename  (replace yoursitename with what you want call your site) then hit enter and you should now have a new folder with your site name. cd to that folder. there should be a few folders there but we will only be using the theme folder and the hugo.toml file.